Sarb1236/NYC-Yellow-Trip-Data-Analysis/Monthly_Agg_Analysis/Documentation.md

 # Compact Monthly Vendor Activity Table Documentation

-This repository contains a Jupyter Notebook (`fact_vendor_activity_compact_layman.ipynb`) designed to transform detailed NYC Taxi trip records into a highly space-efficient monthly summary for each taxi vendor.
+This repository contains a Jupyter Notebook (`fact_vendor_activity_compact.ipynb`) designed to transform detailed NYC Taxi trip records into a highly space-efficient monthly summary for each taxi vendor.
 This approach is ideal for reducing storage and improving the performance of analytical queries and dashboards.

 ## What the Code Does